12 Cutest Dog Breeds

 These dogs should always stick to a strict diet as they are prone to obesity if overfed or when they don’t receive enough exercise.

-Siberian Huskies need a lot of attention, as they love human companionship, but they may start to dig or chew if they are understimulated.
-Therefore, they need a home where someone is usually around to give them love.
+Siberian huskies need a lot of attention, as they love human companionship, but they may start to dig or chew if they are understimulated.
+Therefore, they need a home in which they will receive adequate exercise, and where someone is usually around to give them love.

-Their long coats need weekly grooming, but to avoid hair on everything during shedding season, brush them at least 3 times a week.
+Their long coats need weekly grooming, but to avoid hair on everything during shedding season, Siberian huskies should be brushed at least three times a week.

 Siberian Husky lying husky in leaves

 Pomeranians are friendly, cheeky, and energetic little dogs.
 This adorable breed is often shaved to look like a tiny bear.
-It is too cute for words!
-They are oblivious to their small size and will challenge any opponent, no matter the breed.
-These feisty pups need short walks daily; afterward, they will be happy to curl up in your lap.
+They are oblivious to their small stature and will challenge any opponent, no matter their size.
+These feisty pups need short daily walks, after which they will be happy to curl up in your lap.

-The pomeranian is intelligent, and the breed excels in obedience competitions despite its tiny independent streak.
-In addition, they are excellent watchdogs, but your neighbors might dislike them because they are typically excessive barkers.
+Pomeranians are intelligent, and the breed excels in obedience competitions despite their independent streak.
+They are excellent watchdogs, but your neighbors might dislike them because they are typically excessive barkers.

-While Pomeranians are great companions, they are not the best dog for younger children.
+Pomeranians are great companions, but are not the best dog for younger children.
 They may snap if the kids are too rough or try to pick them up the wrong way.
-But they are fantastic pets for older children who know how to handle their tiny bodies.
+But they are fantastic pets for older children who know how to handle them.

-These fluffy pups can be picky eaters and are not prone to obesity due to their energetic nature.
-In addition, their double coats need regular brushing at least twice a week.
+These fluffy pups can be picky eaters and are not prone to obesity, due to their energetic nature.
+Their double coats need regular brushing at least twice a week.
 However, during shedding season, they require daily grooming.

 Pomeranians enjoy training and are very intelligent dogs; they love learning new tricks and performing for their owners.